matbanasik/frontend-assignment/README.md

 > `$ npm run dev`
 Server will start listening on port `3000`.

 I have provided some comments into the parts of code that could be refactored.
-I did't have enough time recenlty to do this ;)
+App also requires some styling improvements.